 Height with observation tent stored up was just 1955mm, making it able to fit into multi-storey car parks and their spaces.
 The 4WD version is 1970mm high.

 The Field Deck comes with seemingly no end to storage, holders, pockets and other compartments that make it perfect for the family camping trip.
 Some editions, usually marked “Camper” even came with a rear foldable kitchen facility with a fold out table surface and gas stove.
-When you want a great-value MPV for the outdoors, they really haven’t built them better since the Stepwagon Field Deck.
+When you want a great-value MPV for the outdoors, they really haven’t built better camper vans since the Stepwagon Field Deck.

 Stepwagon – Step into life